francescofioredev/linkedin-insights-chrome-extension/PRIVACY.md

-# Privacy Policy — LinkedIn Job Applies Inspector
+# Privacy Policy — LinkedIn Job Inspector

 **TL;DR:** This extension collects **no personal data** and sends **nothing** off your device.
 All processing happens **locally** in your browser on pages you open.